- Featured Columnists

 Here are a few rules you might want to include in your internal policies and guidelines:

 Be transparent.
 No matter what, always be clear who you are.
-We are not blogging or posting online anonymously, and we do not encourage our team to be anonymous either.
+We are not blogging or posting online anonymously, and we do not encourage our team members to be anonymous either.

 Be truthful.
 Honesty is the best policy.
 Do your best to check facts, be accurate, and above all, tell the truth.
 When in doubt, consult your supervisor.